 press enter, and then try the usual commands like dir, get or put.

-server. client and server will then use a different protocol (SFT)
+this will use a different protocol (SFT) via port 2121 with

-- Windows Vista, Windows 7: the firewall may stop sfk to sfk file
+- Windows: the firewall may stop sfk to sfk file transfer on

 - Windows 7 Starter: you may have to open the firewall settings